Continuous Improvement: Kaizen

 Today we’ll look at how applying the Japanese concept of Kaizen brings continuous improvement to your business practices, increases productivity, and improves team morale.

 In Japanese, Kaizen is formed of two characters – kai/change and zen/good.
 Before the concept became integral to Lean Manufacturing, it was used to simply mean change for the better.

 After World War II, during the development of the Toyota Production System, Kaizen became a business concept and was used to mean “continuous improvements” or “small incremental improvements”.
 While Toyota was focused on improving their manufacturing capabilities, Kaizen was to be applied to all areas of a company – not just the factory floor.

-The forefathers of the Toyota Production System and Lean Manufacturing, Taiichi Ohno and Shigeo Shingo, were inspired by the powerful manufacturing techniques of the American giants like Henry Ford.
-However, they recognised the shortcomings of their competitors’ system: the human element was missing.
+The forefathers of the Toyota Production System and Lean Manufacturing, Taiichi Ohno and Shigeo Shingo were inspired by the powerful manufacturing techniques of the American giants like Henry Ford.
+However, they recognized the shortcomings of their competitors’ system: the human element was missing.
 Employees were seen as nothing more than physical manpower.

 At its core, Kaizen involves identifying a problem and making it better – over and over again.
 While more of a philosophy than a strict methodology, the following techniques have become standard steps in order to implement Kaizen in the workplace.

 The first technique is known as the Plan – Do – Check – Act or PDCA cycle.

 Assessing a current or new process to see how it can be improved.
 At this stage, it’s important to consider what metrics and KPIs will be used to measure the new output and what baseline the new results will be compared to.
 We recommend planning and assessing multiple small changes over one big sweeping change – it makes the effects of each component change more observable.